Honduras

 Grant Length: 10 months.

 The academic year in Honduras varies depending on the institution, but usually begins in early February and ends in mid-December.
 Most grantees begin in the fall, but the start date is flexible.
-The last possible start date is March 31, 2025.
+Grants may begin any time between August 2027 and March 31, 2028.
+If working with an academic institution, please consider that the longer academic break takes place between December and January.

 Orientation